katrilh/react-for-messenger/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+## Running the App

+For developing the app, run `yarn start` and go to [localhost:3000](http://localhost:3000) If you are loading a chat with more than 50k messages, the nivo library might be a bit slow to render.

+Lint errors will show up in the console, sometimes prevent you from loading the app.
+If you cannot fix it, or just add `// @ts-ignore` over the line, but do keep this as a last resort

-### `yarn eject`
+### Other commands

+As this project was created with "Create React App", scripts for testing (`yarn test`), bulding (`yarn build`) and ejecting (`yarn eject`).

-**Note: this is a one-way operation.
+**Note: Ejecting is a one-way operation.
 Once you `eject`, you can’t go back!**

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.